Showing posts with label Driving - Racers. Show all posts

 ROOAARRRRR!!!

 Turbo Cup was released in 1988 by Loriciel and places us behind the wheel of a Porsche 944.
-First, we get to drive a practice run before moving up to the thrilling race events against computer-controlled competitors.
-The graphics are still great and, even though I'm no Porsche fan, I think it's one of the best-looking 16-Bit racers.
-Sound effects are equally nice with the roar of that engine which beats the YM buzz used in lesser titles.
+Enjoy the practice run before moving up to the thrilling race events against computer-controlled competitors.
+The graphics are great, and even though I'm no Porsche fan, it's one of the best-looking 16-Bit racers.
+Sound effects are equally nice with the roar of that engine, which beats the YM buzz used in other racers of the day.

-What I love is the player's point of view because the perspective is quite unique and gives an illusion of a greater view.
-There are also some neat physics which prevent the race from being easy, so perhaps you should take the corners a little slower?
-It's no sim but it's still a tough cookie and one that will take a time to master.
+What I love is the player's point of view because the perspective is quite unique and gives an illusion of a wider view.
+There are also some neat physics, which prevent the race from being easy, so perhaps you should take the corners a little slower?
+It's no sim, but it's still a tough cookie and one that will take time to master.

-Overall, Turbo Cup is a hard racer and will take many attempts before you've mastered the control mechanics.
-Stick with it and you've got yourself a great racer for a few hours of fun which looks and sounds great.
-Love it.
+Turbo Cup is a hard racer and will take many attempts before you've mastered the control mechanics.
+Stick with it, and you've got yourself a great racer that also looks and sounds rip-roaringly superb.